wh4tsername/Oberon-Compiler/README.md

     $ sudo chmod +x run.sh
     $ ./run.sh

-To see tests check tests directory
+To see tests check tests directory.

 If program outputs WA, testing will stop and log.txt file will be created.
 It will contain test, which was failed, correct answer and program output.